DevProgress/debate-bingo/README.md

 ## Troubleshooting
 Most problems can be solved by running ``npm install``.
-Make sure you're in the base debate-bingo directory, not the src direcfory.
+Make sure you're in the base debate-bingo directory, not the src directory.

 Check your node version with ``node -v``.
 If it's a 0.10 version, update using instructions at https://nodejs.org/en/download/package-manager/